Short and long term effects of 2CB

 2C-B — What you should know

-2C-B is a psychedelic stimulant.
+2C-B is a synthetic psychedelic stimulant from the phenethylamine family.

 People often feel more alert, buzzed, and emotionally open.